 Variations of this product have been created by several different cosmetic brands.
 Typically a handheld device is used on the consumer’s skin, the device uses sensors to analyse the skin and suggest treatments for patches, blemishes and even wrinkles.
 It can also recommend what tone of foundation to use.

 Not technically make-up and cosmetics but still a very useful tool.
 My UV Patch is another L’Oréal product, the patch is placed on your skin while you are outside and measures how much UV exposure you have had, it can also tell you when you are more likely to have the most exposure throughout the day.

 Not just the cosmetics and beauty industry is adapting to the Internet of Things, it is slowly becoming the norm for most.
 If this is where the IoT and cosmetics is in 2017, I can’t wait to see 2020!

 What is your favourite use of the Internet of Things in cosmetics?
-I’d love to hear your thoughts in the comments below.

-This blog was originally published by Shazia on LinkedIn, To read the original article click here
+This blog was originally published by Shazia on LinkedIn, to read the original article click here